Alekamerlin/auto-cookie/README.md

 # auto-cookie

-A script for auto playing the cookie clicker game.
+A script that makes auto clicks for the cookie clicker game.

 ### Features